tsmoreau/docs/docs/get-started/apply-node.md

 and click the `Resign` button.
 Your funds will be available to withdraw 1440 epochs (around 30 days) after the resignation.

 After resigning successfully, you can stop your node.
-If you ran it with `tmn`, simply run:
+If you ran it with `taomn`, simply run:
 ```
-tmn remove
+taomn remove
 ```

 At this point, your masternode is completly terminated.